JHoweWowe/angular-tour-of-heroes/README.md

 ### Chapter 1: The Hero Editor

-Each component has selector which indicates parent of class, HTML template and CSS (or SCSS) for styles
+- Each component has selector which indicates parent of class, HTML template and CSS (or SCSS) for styles
-@Component - decorator function specifies Angular metadata for component ngOnInit() - lifecycle hook (initialize component) Export component class
+- @Component - decorator function specifies Angular metadata for component
+- ngOnInit() - lifecycle hook (initialize component)
+- Export component class
-Two-way binding using ngModel directive ngModel directive not available by default - need to import manually
+- Two-way binding using ngModel directive (not available by default - need to import manually)

 ### Chapter 2: Display a selection list

-Main Idea: Create Mock Heroes --> Displaying heroes --> Viewing details Create event binding together with event handler Structural and attribute directive
+- Main Idea: Create Mock Heroes --> Displaying heroes --> Viewing details
+- Create event binding together with event handler
+- Structural and attribute directive
-Event binding + Class binding (such as [class.selected]="<condition>") Styles + stylesheets identified in @Component metadata scoped to specific component - doesn't affect other components
+- Event binding + Class binding (such as [class.selected]="<condition>")
+- Styles + stylesheets identified in @Component metadata scoped to specific component - doesn't affect other components

+### Chapter 3: Create Feature Component
+- Main idea is refactoring one big class into two classes where HeroComponent is parent class & HeroDetailComponent is child class
+- Placing features into one component not feasible, better to have multiple components
+- HeroesComponent displays list of heroes but HeroDetailComponent shows present details of hero
+- `ng generate component hero-detail`
+- @Input decorator in child component class and then use property binding in parent component class